dhelms1/dhelms1/README.md

 ## Hi there, I'm Derek

-### I'm currently a student at Oregon State University:
+### I'm a recent graduate student at Oregon State University:

-- I'm majoring in Artificial Intelligence (MS).
+- I majored in Artificial Intelligence (MS).
-- I work in the EECS Department as a Graduate Teaching Assitant (currently for CS 271 - Computer Architecture & Assembly Language).
+- I worked in the EECS Department as a Graduate Teaching Assitant (Computer Architecture & Assembly Language, Algorithmic Thinking for Engineering).
-- My main interest include applications of machine learning in the field of public health.
+- My main interest include data science & machine learning in the field of public health and agriculture.

 ### Connect with me: